sargentJE/myaccess-email-campaign/myaccess-launch-campaign/01-email-channel-plan.md

 ### Phase 3: Conversion (after webinar)

 **Email 8** – Thanks + pilot details
 Full breakdown of what the pilot includes.
-CTA: book a call.
+CTA: book a 15-minute scoping call.

 **Email 9** – Final nudge
 Scarcity angle (limited slots).
 CTA: book or reply "keep me posted".

+**Email 10** – Case study follow-up (10-14 days after webinar) Story of an agency using the report in a tender.
+Keeps the door open for slower decision-makers.

+### Phase 4: Ongoing nurture

+**Monthly nurture email**
+For people who didn't convert but didn't unsubscribe.
+One quick accessibility find per month, no hard sell.
+Keeps us on their radar for when the timing is right.

 ---